Greenwich: Plantagenet

-Subsequent monarchs were regular visitors, with Henry IV making his will here, and Henry V granting the manor (for life) to Thomas Beaufort, Duke of Exeter, who died at Greenwich in 1426.
-The palace was created by Humphrey, Duke of Gloucester, Henry V's half-brother and the regent to Henry VI in 1447; he enclosed the park and erected a tower (Greenwich Castle) on the hill now occupied by the Royal Observatory.
+Subsequent monarchs were regular visitors, with Henry IV making his will here, and Henry V granting the manor, for life, to Thomas Beaufort, Duke of Exeter, who died at Greenwich in 1426.
+The palace was created by Humphrey, Duke of Gloucester, Henry V's younger brother and regent to his son Henry VI in 1447; he enclosed the park and erected a tower (Greenwich Castle) on the hill now occupied by the Royal Observatory.
 The Thames-side palace was renamed the Palace of Placentia or Pleasaunce by Henry VI's consort Margaret of Anjou after Humphrey's death.
 The palace was completed and further enlarged by Edward IV, and in 1466 it was granted to his queen, Elizabeth.
-In 1485, Edward IV established a Franciscan friary of Observant Friars in Greenwich after being given permission by the Pope; the first Observant House in England, it was located on land adjacent to the palace.
+Edward IV had previously been given permission by the Pope to establish a Franciscan friary of Observant Friars in Greenwich, this was done in 1485, two years after his death; the first Observant House in England, it was located on land adjacent to the palace.
 After rejecting papal authority in 1534, the Franciscan Observants were suppressed; refounded as Franciscan Conventual, the friary was dissolved in 1538, then re-established in 1555 for Observants, before the friars were finally expelled in 1559 and the friary was demolished in 1662.

 Ultimately it was because the palace and its grounds were a royal possession (with a useful hill) that it was chosen as the site for Charles II's Royal Observatory, from which stemmed Greenwich's subsequent global role as originator of the modern Prime Meridian.